akseidel/ScriptsForShowMeWebCam/README.md

 ## picamctl.sh

 The USB Raspberry Pi Zero showmewebcam is a plug-in-and-it-works webcam system whereas running the showmewebcam camera settings utility program, "camera-ctl", requires arcane technical skills to perform a multistep process.
 The **picamctl.sh** script performs all the required steps for you.
-As of this writing, **picamctl.sh** works for Mac OS X systems and works on a Raspberry Pi 4 running a Raspbian system.
+As of this writing, **picamctl.sh** works for Mac OS X systems and works on a Raspberry Pi 4 running a Raspbian system and Ubuntu 20.04.
 It is likely to work in other Linux systems with no or some fixing.

 **picamctl.sh** automates the following: